Published Jul 26, 2018

 Once we reach our twenties, scents like orange, grapefruit, bergamot, and lime are the clean-smelling, mood-lifting fragrances of choice.
 Touches of vanilla or caramel make of the fragrance a combination full of contrasts typical of this decade.

 In our thirties, we start adding floral chords.
 Jasmine, rose, and orange blossom are synonymous with femininity and add an air of sophistication to your fragrance wardrobe.

 In our forties and fifties, we find our signature perfumes.
-At this time of life, we opt for stronger aromas: woody, with musk, with the oriental nuances of ylang ylang or sandalwood, and spicy touches of clove and pink pepper….
+At this time of life, we opt for stronger aromas: woody, with musk, with Middle Eastern nuances of ylang ylang or sandalwood, and spicy touches of clove and pink pepper….